prominenceai/deepstream-services-library/docs/api-sink.md

 **Parameters**
 * `name` - [in] unique name of the Render Sink to query.
-* `x_offset` - [out] offset in the X direction in pixels from the upper left most corner of the display.
+* `x_offset` - [out] offset in the X direction in pixels from the upper left most corner of the sink's parent.
-* `y_offset` - [out] offset in the Y direction in pixels from the upper left most corner of the display.
+* `y_offset` - [out] offset in the Y direction in pixels from the upper left most corner of the sink's parent.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful query.
 One of the [Return Values](#return-values) defined above on failure.